Poet, Storyteller,

 • Poetry Corner Workshop at Birdie Books

-An inclusive, peer-review-style poetry workshop in Westerville, Ohio where you can nurture your early poems and connect with fellow writers.
+An inclusive, peer-review-style poetry workshop hosted by Alisha Skeel at Birdie Books in Westerville, Ohio where you can nurture your early poems and connect with fellow writers.
 Open to all poets, both new and seasoned!

 • Columbus Book Festival Poetry Reading